cloudaware/compliance-policies/ce/ca/azure/sql-database/server-microsoft-entra-authentication/remediation.md

 ## From Azure Portal

 1. Go to `SQL servers`.
-2. For each SQL server, click on `Microsoft Entra admin`.
+2. For each SQL server, under Settings, click `Microsoft Entra admin`.
 3. Click on `Set admin`.
 4. Select an admin.
+5. Click `Select`.
-5. Click `Save`.
+6. Click `Save`.

 ## From Azure CLI